M66B/FairEmail/FAQ.md

 You can configure these by setting the email address field of an additional identity to the alias address and setting the user name field to your main email address.

+Note that you can copy an identity by long pressing it.

 Alternatively, you can enable *Allow editing sender address* in the advanced settings of an existing identity to edit the username when composing a new message, if your provider allows this.